Kamchatka mountain tundra and forest tundra

-The Kamchatka Mountain tundra and forest tundra ecoregion (WWF ID: PA1105) is an ecoregion that covers the central mountain range of the Kamchatka Peninsula in the Russian Far East.
+The Kamchatka Mountain tundra and forest tundra ecoregion (WWF ID: PA1105) is an ecoregion of mountain tundra and forest tundra that covers the central mountain range of the Kamchatka Peninsula in the Russian Far East.
 The region is one of volcanos, caldera, geysers, and mountain tundra.
 It is in the Palearctic realm and tundra biome.
 It has an area of 119400 km2.

 Location and description

 The ecoregion covers the higher elevations of the Sredinny Range - the central mountain ridge of Kamchatka stretching about 700 km from northeast to southwest and the Eastern Range along the southeast coast.
 The ecoregion is surrounded by the Kamchatka-Kurile meadows and sparse forests ecoregion, which covers the low river valleys and coastal lands.

 Climate

 The region has a Humid continental climate - cool summer subtype (Koppen classification Dfc).
 This climate is characterized by high variation in temperature, both daily and seasonally; with long, cold winters and short, cool summers with no averaging over 22 C. Mean precipitation is about 604 mm/year.
 The mean temperature at the center of the ecoregion is -24.9 C in January, and 20.3 C in July.